Everything You Need to Know About Family-Based Treatment (FBT)

 What About Residential Treatment Instead of Family-Based Treatment?

 We believe higher levels of care, including residential and partial hospitalization programs, have their place.
-Sometimes parents cannot make enough headway against the eating disorder, or the child has extreme reactions to relinquishing control to parents or parents just get worn out and need a break.
+Sometimes, parents cannot make enough headway against the eating disorder, or the child has extreme reactions to relinquishing control to parents, or parents just get worn out and need a break.
 There is no shame in sending your child to a higher level of care if needed.
 Parents assume a vital role after the child returns home.
 We can provide referrals to various treatment programs as needed.

 How Do I Know The Treatment My Child is Receiving is Really FBT?